HeardLibrary/workshops/OpenRefine/README0216.md

-#Introduction to Data Cleaning and Preservation
+#Introduction to Data Cleaning with OpenRefine
 ####Friday, February 12